Best External Flashes for Canon EOS Rebel T8i

 Canon Speedlite 600EX II-RT View on Amazon View on B&H

-Best For: Professional wedding and sports shooters
+Best For: Professional Photojournalism

 Rating: ★★★★★